bmwcarit/ramses/doc/sphinx/logic.rst

 ==================================================

 The ``Logic Engine`` provides a mechanism to dynamically sort select ``ramses::MeshNode`` and ``ramses::RenderGroup`` objects.
-To do so, you can use the :class:`ramses::RamsesRenderGroupBinding` class.
-The class works similarly to other binding classes - it statically binds to Ramses content (configured using :class:`ramses::RamsesRenderGroupBindingElements`) and allows setting the rendering priority of the bound content by setting input properties of type ``Int32`` with a name as configured in :class:`ramses::RamsesRenderGroupBindingElements`.
+To do so, you can use the :class:`ramses::RenderGroupBinding` class.
+The class works similarly to other binding classes - it statically binds to Ramses content (configured using :class:`ramses::RenderGroupBindingElements`) and allows setting the rendering priority of the bound content by setting input properties of type ``Int32`` with a name as configured in :class:`ramses::RenderGroupBindingElements`.

 =========================
 Animations